Southern California weather forecast Friday

-Cloudy skies are in store for Southern California on Friday, with temperatures in the 60s for most areas.

-Temperatures will be in the mid-60s for Los Angeles and Orange counties as clouds cover the sky for most of the day.
+LOS ANGELES (KABC) --Temperatures will be warm throughout the Southland as the weekend starts, with highs in the 80s and 90s in most areas.

-The valleys and Inland Empire will also see cloudy skies and highs in the mid-60s.
+Los Angeles and Orange counties will see mostly sunny skies and temps hovering in the upper 80s.

-Beach communities will see cloudy skies with cool temperatures in the low 60s.
-Southwest swells could create 2-4 foot breakers.

-The mountain areas will see fair and cool conditions with highs in the low to mid-40s.
-Overnight temperatures will be in the mid-20s.
+Valleys and the Inland Empire will be much hotter with above average temperatures in the upper 90s.

+There will be a few clouds in the sky in the beach communities as highs reach the upper 70s.
+Swells from the southwest could create 2-4 foot surf.

 Live radar: abc7.la/LiveMEGADOPPLER